Autodesk-Forge/forge-boilers.nodejs/README.md

 <b>Important:</b> the <b>npm start</b> command, this is intended for <b>PRODUCTION</b> with HTTPS (SSL) secure cookies.

-To run a production build, you can use command
+To run a production build you can use start command:

-    > npm run build-prod

-Or simply

-    > nmp start
+    > npm start

 Which will run a production build and start the server.
 A production build code is minified and function names are mangled which make it much smaller and impractical for debugging or reverse engineering.